sharkoil/variancepro/ENHANCEMENT_COMPLETION_SUMMARY.md

 ## 🏆 MISSION ACCOMPLISHED

-The VariancePro v2.0 refactoring and enhancement project has been **successfully completed** with:
+The Quant Commander v2.0 refactoring and enhancement project has been **successfully completed** with:

 - ✅ Highly modular, maintainable, and testable architecture
 - ✅ Enhanced top N/bottom N analysis with LLM commentary
-- ✅ Multi-timespan variance analysis capabilities
+- ✅ Multi-timespan quantitative analysis capabilities
 - ✅ Robust error handling and fallback systems
 - ✅ No regression in existing functionality
 - ✅ High test coverage and code quality standards